Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Allow ReSTIR Precomputed Sampling - Samples lights in a more efficient way but introduces artifacts due to sample correlation</li>
   <li>Allow ReSTIR Temporal - Enables the Temporal pass of ReSTIR(allows samples to travel across time</li>
   <li>Allow ReSTIR Spatial - Enables the Spatial pass of ReSTIR(Allows pixels to choose to use the neighboring pixels sample instead)</li>
+  <li>ReSTIR Spatial M-Cap - Tuneable parameter, increase this if you have lots of lights(standard values would be between 32 and 640 for reference, but going higher or lower is needed at times)</li>
   <li>Use Temporal Antialiasing - Enables Temporal Antialiasing(TAA)</li>
   <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>